pnnl/Continual-Load-Modelling-HELM/Readme.md

 <br clear="left"/>

-Detailed power electronic models are developed for different load combinations to create harmonic rich datasets to entail their effect on transformer operation usinf PSCAD/EMTdc.
+Detailed power electronic models are developed for different load combinations to create harmonic rich datasets to entail their effect on transformer operation using PSCAD/EMTdc.

 **Authors**
 ```